 Dr. Safran’s advisory roles on national and local quality measurement include work with the Office of the National Coordinator, the Centers for Medicare and Medicaid Services, the National Quality Forum, the National Committee for Quality Assurance and the Massachusetts State Quality Advisory Council.
-She serves on the Board of Directors for the Blue Cross Blue Shield Foundation, Associated Early Care and Education, and Massachusetts Health Quality Partners, on the Executive Committee for the Health Care Transformation Task Force, the American Board of Internal Medicine Council, and the Editorial Board of Healthcare: The Journal of Delivery Science and Innovation.
+She serves on the Board of Directors for the Blue Cross Blue Shield Foundation, Nurtury Early Care and Education, Massachusetts Health Quality Partners, on the Executive Committee for the Health Care Transformation Task Force, the American Board of Internal Medicine Council, and the Editorial Board of Healthcare: The Journal of Delivery Science and Innovation.

 Richard M. Stone, MD

-Dr. Stone is a member of the American Board of Internal Medicine (ABIM) Council and serves as Chair of the Subspecialty Board on Medical Oncology Board and the ABIM Medical Oncology Board Exam Committee.
-He is also Chair of the Medical Advisory Board of the Aplastic Anemia & MDS International Foundation and Chairman of the Leukemia Core Committee for the national cooperative trials group the Alliance.
+Dr. Stone is a member of the American Board of Internal Medicine (ABIM) Council and serves as Chair of both the ABIM Medical Oncology Board and the ABIM Medical Oncology Board Exam Committee.
+He is also Chair of the Medical Advisory Board of the Aplastic Anemia & MDS International Foundation and Chairman of the Leukemia Core Committee for the national cooperative trials group, the Alliance.

 Henry H. Ting, MD

-Dr. Ting earned a bachelor’s degree in Chemistry from Cornell University, a medical degree from Harvard Medical School, a master’s in business administration from University of St. Thomas in Minneapolis, Minnesota, and received training in Biostatistics and Epidemiology from the Harvard School of Public Health Clinical Effectiveness Program.
+Dr. Ting earned a bachelor of art degree in chemistry from Cornell University, a medical degree from Harvard Medical School, a master of business administration degree from University of St. Thomas in Minneapolis, Minnesota, and received training in biostatistics and epidemiology from the Harvard School of Public Health Clinical Effectiveness Program.
 He completed residency in internal medicine and fellowships in cardiovascular diseases and interventional cardiology at Brigham and Women’s Hospital.
-He has also received training in quality improvement methodologies including Lean, Six-Sigma, Change Management, Value Network Analysis, and Baldrige Model for performance excellence.
+He also received training and certification in Lean, Six-Sigma, Change Management, Value Network Analysis and Baldrige Model for performance excellence.

-Dr. Wiese, who is board certified in internal and hospital medicine, is currently a Professor of Medicine and Associate Dean of Graduate Medical Education at Tulane University.
+Dr. Wiese, who is board certified in internal medicine, is a currently a Professor of Medicine and Associate Dean of Graduate Medical Education at Tulane University.

-Dr. Wiese earned his bachelor's degree from Drake University in Des Moines, Iowa, and his medical degree from The Johns Hopkins School of Medicine.
-He went on to complete an internal medicine residency at the University of California at San Francisco, where he later completed a medical education fellowship.
+Dr. Wiese earned his bachelor’s degree from Drake University in Des Moines, Iowa, and his medical degree from The Johns Hopkins School of Medicine.
+He went on to complete an internal medicine residency at the University of California, San Francisco, where he later completed a medical education fellowship.

 Michael E. Williams, MD

-Dr. Williams, board certified in internal medicine, medical oncology and hematology, is the Byrd S. Leavell Professor of Medicine, Professor of Pathology, Chief, Hematology/Oncology Division and Director, Hematologic Malignancies Section, University of Virginia School of Medicine, Charlottesville.
+Dr. Williams, who is board certified in internal medicine, medical oncology and hematology, is the Byrd S. Leavell Professor of Medicine; Professor of Pathology; Chief, Hematology/Oncology Division and Director, Hematologic Malignancies Section, University of Virginia School of Medicine, Charlottesville.

-His research interests are in the pathogenesis and therapy of non-Hodgkin lymphoma and chronic lymphocytic leukemia, and in targeted therapeutic approaches for hematologic malignancies.
+His clinical and research interests are in the therapy of non-Hodgkin lymphoma and chronic lymphocytic leukemia, and in the development of targeted therapeutic approaches for hematologic malignancies.

 Dr. Williams serves on the Scientific Advisory Board of the Lymphoma Research Foundation, and is a member of the Scientific Advisory Board of the European Mantle Cell Lymphoma Network.
-He serves as Vice-Chair of the Eastern Cooperative Oncology Group/ACRIN Lymphoma Core Committee.
-He is Chair of the Hematology Subspecialty Board of the American Board of Internal Medicine (ABIM) and a member of the ABIM Council.
+He serves as Vice-Chair of the Eastern Cooperative Oncology Group Lymphoma Core Committee.
+He is Chair of the Hematology Board of the American Board of Internal Medicine (ABIM) and a member of the ABIM Council.
 He participates regularly in national and international programs devoted to education and research in lymphoma and hematologic malignancies.

-Dr. Williams received his medical degree from the University of Cincinnati College of Medicine and a Master of Science from the Harvard School of Public Health.
-He completed his medicine residency, chief residency, and fellowship in hematology/oncology at the University of Virginia Health System in Charlottesville, where he joined the faculty in 1986.
+Dr. Williams received his medical degree from the University of Cincinnati College of Medicine and a master of science degree from the Harvard School of Public Health.
+He completed his medicine residency, chief residency and fellowship in hematology/oncology at the University of Virginia Health System in Charlottesville, where he joined the faculty in 1986.

 William F. Young Jr., MD